greenm01/ec4x/docs/ec4x_specs.md

 | 09      | Engage hostile forces even if outgunned 3:1.           |
 | 10      | Engage hostile forces regardless of their size.        |

+A fleet's ROE is defined when it's created, or changed any time before engaging in combat.
+The ROE may not be changed during combat.

 ### 5\.1.2 Combat Effectiveness Rating (CER)

 A modified 1d10 roll applied to a combat unit’s AS for the purposes of reducing your opponent’s forces.
 There are two separate CER tables, one for space combat and another for ground combat.